SU-100Y: Design

 The main armament of the vehicle was a 130 mm B-13 naval cannon, which, thanks to its excellent ballistics, was used to equip cruisers and coastal batteries.
 A feature of the gun was a 55-caliber barrel, which provided the projectile with an initial velocity of over 800 m/s, so even with an elevation angle of about 30 °, it was possible to reach a firing range of about 20 km.
 The gun also had a high rate of fire - 10-12 rounds per minute.
 The penetration was good, being able to penetrate a max of 202mm of armour and even 158mm of armour at 2000m with SAPCBC shells, designated PB-46A.
 To fire the gun, a lever located at the left-hand side of the gun was used.
-The Fire Control System was removed, which meant that targeting had to be done manually through the gunner's optics.
+There was no telescopic sight to aim the cannon, it was aimed using the PT-1 and PTK periscopes in the vehicle.
 Also, the B-13 projectile had 2.5 kg of explosives.
 For comparison, the 122 mm D-25T projectile had only 1.6 kg of explosives in its shell.
 The ammunition included 30 separate loading rounds, which affected the size of the crew, of which included two loaders, with 15 SAPCBC shells and another 15 HE shells.
-As a defensive armament, 3x 7.62mm DT-29 machine guns were provided.